“Sticks and stones may break my bones, but words will never hurt me.”

 In addition to spoken words, we also have written words on social media, websites, emails to colleagues and friends, and more.

-With so many words used daily, we should consider the Bible’s warning in Proverbs.
+With so many words used daily, we should consider the Bible’s caution in Proverbs.

 Proverbs 10:19 (ESV)